 In May, after voters in North Carolina voted to deny civil rights to some citizens by amending the state’s constitution to not recognize gay marriages, I fired up my graphics software and created the graphic shown here — putting a sentence that came to me in a dream into graphic reality.

 This one was posted on my Get Out of Hell Free Facebook page (and was then shared on This is True’s Facebook page (and my personal page) following that vote, to give my readers and friends something to think about:

-(Again, you can click the pic to see the post on Facebook; as of this screen shot, this thought was “shared” by readers 160 times.)
+(You can click the pic above to see the post on Facebook; as of this screen shot, this thought was “shared” by readers 160 times.)

 So I’m “Gay Baiting”!?

 So imagine my surprise to be told by reader Nanci in Maine that I was “gay baiting” with a story in the 3 June 2012 issue, which reveals me to be “too homophobic for my tastes” and “Not the first time, either.”

 The story?
 Here it is: